Missed diagnoses are harming or killing 150,000 patients every year. How can so many avoidable mistakes be happening?

 Diagnosis is one of the most fundamental skills a medical student is supposed to master and then hone as a resident and practicing physician.
 We assume that all those arduous years of training have prepared doctors to figure out exactly why we are having symptoms.
 How well do they do at this essential task?

 We were shocked to learn a few years ago that the answer to this crucial question is not very well.
 Even worse, it is a third rail issue.
 Researchers hare steered clear of this controversial topic.
 Professors in medical schools, hospital administrators and government regulators have pretty much ignored the problem.
-But in 2009 David Newman-Toker, MD, PhD and his colleague Peter Pronovost, MD, PhD, blew the lid off this scandal with a groundbreaking article in the Journal of the American Medical Association titled, “Diagnostic Errors–The Next Frontier for Patient Safety.”
+But in 2009 David Newman-Toker, MD, PhD, and his colleague Peter Pronovost, MD, PhD, blew the lid off this scandal with a groundbreaking article in the Journal of the American Medical Association titled, “Diagnostic Errors–The Next Frontier for Patient Safety.”

 In this research they revealed that “an estimated 40,000 to 80,000 US hospital deaths result from misdiagnosis annually.”
-During a radio interview with us they subsequently confided that the number published in JAMA was probably low and a more realistic figure was more likely 100,000 hospital deaths each year from missed diagnosis.
+During a radio interview with us they subsequently confided that the number published in JAMA was probably low and a more realistic figure was more likely 100,000 hospital deaths each year from missed diagnoses.

 Keep in mind that these were missed diagnoses in hospitals.
 What about misdiagnosis in your doctor’s office?
 Until a week ago we had no good idea about diagnostic errors in a primary care setting.
-That all changed with an article published in JAMA Internal Medicine (online, Feb.
-25, 2013).
+That all changed with an article published in JAMA Internal Medicine (March 25, 2013).
 Until this study there was not much information about “Diagnostic errors (missed, delayed, or wrong diagnoses)” in a family practice clinic or internist’s office.
 Now we know the problem is worse than we imagined.

 Researchers studied two large primary care practices.
 Site A was a large urban Veterans Affairs facility with 35 PCPs (primary care providers).
 Site B was a private health care system with 34 family medicine PCPs.
 By tracking electronic medical records the researchers were able to identify patients who saw a primary care provider and within two weeks either had to come back to the doctor’s office or go to an emergency room or be admitted to a hospital.
 They then analyzed the records of such patients to see if there had been a diagnostic error.